The Wallacetown Board and Staff welcome you to our learning community.

 - Navy cargo style long pants or Track pants

 - Navy Bucket Hat

-- Powder Blue Beanie Hat
+- Royal Blue Beanie Hat

 As part of our Sun Smart policy, sunhats are compulsory for all children during the summer terms.

-If parents are buying long sleeved thermals to be worn under the Short sleeve T Shirt, they must be either: White, Nary or Powder blue.
+If parents are buying long sleeved thermals to be worn under the Short sleeve T Shirt, they must be either: White, Navy or Powder blue.
 Stripes or other colours are not to be worn.